US FDA 21 CFR Part 820 Quality system regulation

 US FDA Part 820 covers the processes used in, & the facilities & controls used for the design, manufacture, packaging, labelling, storage, installation & servicing of medical devices.
 Manufacturers are inspected by US FDA as per Part 820; however, there is no certification process for Part 820 & only compliance with the requirements is assessed.
 Operon Strategist does an initial gap analysis of the existing system to determine the extent of development of the quality system.

-We guide the clients through documentation & help them to effectively implement it through the various functions of the company.
+We provide 21 CFR 820 training in which we guide the clients through documentation & help them to effectively implement it through the various functions of the company.

 We also conduct a mock audit to test the effectiveness of the implementation of Part 820 requirements.
 We also provide post-inspection guidance to clients to help them close any non-conformance observed during the audit.